French Bulldog health problems

 Ears can also be cleaned once weekly with an antimicrobial ear cleaner to reduce the amount of wax and debris within the ear.

-A corneal ulcer is a wound on the surface of the eye and French Bulldogs are more susceptible to this condition because of their increased exposure of the surface of the eye and an increased risk of trauma because of their shallow eye sockets.
-It is important to treat an eye ulcer straight away as if left untreated it can lead to blindness.
+A corneal ulcer is a wound on the surface of the eye.
+French Bulldogs are more susceptible to this condition because of the increased exposure of their eye surface, and have an increased risk of trauma because of their shallow eye sockets.
+It is important to treat an eye ulcer straight away because left untreated, it can lead to blindness.

 While corneal ulcers can occur due to genetics, they can also be caused by trauma, not shielding a dog’s eyes while grooming, an infection or because of a disease.
 These ulcers are often treated with antibiotics and an ointment.

-This is a condition, while sometimes caused by genetics, its cause can sometimes be prevented by making sure your pet is unable to injure their tear duct or keeping their eyes free of infection.
+This is a condition, while sometimes caused by genetics, can sometimes be prevented by making sure your pet does not injure their tear duct, or by keeping their eyes free of infection.